 Dick Casablancas Sr. is pretty blatant about favoring his eldest - which ends badly.

-The Borgias: Although Rodrigo Borgia is plainly very fond of all his children, his daughterLucrezia is obviously his favourite, to the point where it becomes a little creepy.
+The Borgias: Although Rodrigo Borgia is plainly very fond of all his children, his daughterLucrezia is obviously his favorite, to the point where it becomes a little creepy.
 And of his three sons he indulges Juan the most by far and remains completely oblivious to his glaring faults, to the clear resentment of The Dutiful Son Cesare.
 Meanwhile little Gioffre gets rather overlooked, but doesn't seem to mind too much.
 Being overlooked is a blessing in the Borgia family.

 Smallville: Lionel Luthor only cares about his male line.
 Granted, he doesn't seem to care much about them either, but Earth-2 Lionel certainly cares more about his Earth-1 counterpart's son Lex than his daughter Tess, since he declares that her only purpose as a Luthor is to die so that Lionel can take her heart and use it to bring Lex back to life.

 The Thorn Birds: As noted in the Literature folder, mother Fiona dotes on her oldest son Frank and completely ignores her other children.
 Her daughter Meggie angrily vows she will never do that to her own children... but twenty-odd years later she does, favoring her son Dane over her daughter Justine.

 Deconstructed in "Last Whiff of Summer", the two-part fourth-season premiere of The Middle.
 Early in the episode, the kids debate among themselves which of them are their parents' favorites, then ask them, and their answers and non-answers (Frankie denies that parents can favor any child above another) set up the episode's plot threads.
 The parents also find themselves asking the same question, and Brick later reveals he's been keeping score.